bgrewell/dart/README.md

 ## License

-This project is distributed under an open-source or commercial license, as specified in the repository’s [LICENSE](LICENSE) file.
+This project is distributed under an open-source or commercial license, as specified in the repository's [LICENSE](LICENSE) file.

 ---